djungowski/MockReduce/README.md

 ```

 ## Available methods
-MockReduce stores almost every step of the map reduce step.
+MockReduce stores almost every step of a map reduce operation.
 Try one of the following methods:
 ```javascript
 mockReduce.map.getEmits();
 mockReduce.map.getMappedData();